Creatrix

 Just after meeting Currawong for the first time, I went home and lived in a wierd little twilight zone for a bit, where a book fell out of me.....

-It started off as a little note to remember how it had been (Currawong to this day, treats me with the utmost respect and dignity, despite my sexual past), an
+It started off as a little note to remember how it had been (Currawong to this day, treats me with the utmost respect and dignity, despite my sexual past), and then turned into a big creative visualisation of what I wanted and an autobiographical science fiction fantasy.
+To read more check out my page 'Books and Wares'.

 Then came Currawong